Matthew Stafford Super Bowl Player Prop Bets | Los Angeles vs. Cincinnati 2/13/2022

 Recent Performances

-- In last week's outing against the 49ers, Stafford racked up yards while completing 68.9 percent of his passes, throwing two touchdowns with one interception.
+- Stafford put together a 337-yard performance against the 49ers in the NFC Championship game, completing 68.9 percent of his passes with two touchdown passes while throwing one interception.

-- Over his last three games, Stafford has put up 905 passing yards (301.7 per game) while completing 72 of 100 passes (72% completion percentage), with six touchdowns and one interception.
+- Stafford has put up 905 passing yards (301.7 per game) and has a 72% completion percentage this year (72-of-100) over his last three games, while throwing six touchdowns and one interception.

-- He's added 36 rushing yards on 15 carries and two rushing touchdowns, averaging 12.0 yards per game.
+- He also has 36 rushing yards on 15 carries (with two touchdowns), averaging 12.0 yards per game.

 Stafford's Los Angeles Teammates